-Spoiler alert: The stages correspond exactly to the four stages of competence:
+Spoiler alert: The stages correspond exactly to the four stages of competence learning model:

 - 1. Unconscious incompetence

 - The individual does not understand or know how to do something and does not necessarily recognize the deficit.
 They may deny the usefulness of the skill.
 The individual must recognize their own incompetence, and the value of the new skill, before moving on to the next stage.
 The length of time an individual spends in this stage depends on the strength of the stimulus to learn.